-A member of staff may be permitted by the Higher Degrees Committee Sub-Committee, to present published work for examination, provided that he/she is able to fulfil the following:
+A member of staff may be permitted by the Research Degrees Committee Faculty Review Panel, to present published work for examination, provided that he/she is able to fulfil the following:

-- a) demonstrate a thorough knowledge of the relevant literature; - b) demonstrate a sufficient original contribution to the literature; - c) demonstrate a sustained research effort in the work represented by the publications; - d) satisfy the conditions of Regulation 1.4 in that the submitted work should: - i) represent a substantial, continuous and coherent body of work on a particular theme; and - ii) demonstrate critical investigation and evaluation of the topic of research; and - iii) constitute an independent and original contribution to knowledge; and - iv) demonstrate the student's ability to undertake further research without supervision - e) the applicant is either a permanent member of staff or on a fixed term contract of at least three years duration and is either full-time or pro-rata normally of at least 0.5 full-time equivalent.
-The applicant must have been a member of staff for not less than two years at the time of registration; - f) if in the opinion of the Dean of Faculty, Head of Support Department, Head of an Independent Research Centre, or, for a member of the Executive, the Vice-Chancellor, is that it would be wasteful of effort and detrimental to the applicant's other responsibilities to require him/her to undertake a standard research degree programme; - g) the student must provide a declaration at the time of registration that none of the material to be submitted has been used previously as part of a submission for an academic award, whether successful or otherwise. - h) A student for PhD by Published works must register for a research degree at least one year before submission.
-A completed application form RDC: PW should be submitted to the relevant Faculty Assessor who will forward it to the Higher Degrees Committee Sub-Committee in the normal way.
+- a) demonstrate a thorough knowledge of the relevant literature; - b) demonstrate a sufficient original contribution to the literature; - c) demonstrate a sustained research effort in the work represented by the publications; - d) satisfy the conditions of Regulation 1.4 in that the submitted work should: - i) represent a substantial, continuous and coherent body of work on a particular theme; and - ii) demonstrate critical investigation and evaluation of the topic of research; and - iii) constitute an independent and original contribution to knowledge; and - iv) demonstrate the student's ability to undertake further research without supervision. - e) the applicant is either a permanent member of staff or on a fixed term contract of at least three years duration and is either full-time or pro-rata normally of at least 0.5 full-time equivalent.
+The applicant must have been a member of staff for not less than two years at the time of registration; - f) the student must provide a declaration at the time of registration that none of the material to be submitted has been used previously as part of a submission for an academic award, whether successful or otherwise;

-- Students studying for a PhD by Published Works are eligible to apply for exemption from any or all of the Research Training Programme components if so indicated by the Training Needs Analysis. - j) The student's submission for PhD by Published Works shall include: - i) the publications presented; which shall be: - a) material of a suitable quality to be acceptable by the University for RAE/REF submission; and - b) substantial and sufficient to demonstrate an advancement of knowledge, - ii) an exposition and analysis, of approximately 10,000 words, of the work contained in the publications.
+- g) a student enrolled for PhD by Published Works must submit their Registration form at the time of the application process and this will be reviewed within the Faculty by the Faculty Head of Research Students, at least one other academic researcher with appropriate expertise appointed by the Faculty Head of Research Students and by the Director of the Graduate School.
+The application shall only be accepted if the Registration form is approved; - h) students registered for a PhD by Published Works are exempt from completing the Training Needs Analysis and all elements of the Researcher Development Programme but can attend any elements of this programme; - i) the student's submission for PhD by Published Works shall include: - i) the publications presented; which shall be: - a) material of a suitable quality to be acceptable by the University for REF submission; and - b) substantial and sufficient to demonstrate an advancement of knowledge. - an exposition and analysis, of approximately 10,000 words, of the work contained in the publications.
 The exposition document is regarded as central in enabling the student to demonstrate achievement in relation to the following criteria: - it shall identify the main problems or issues under discussion; and - it shall indicate the direction and thematic consistency of the publication(s); and - it shall provide an authoritative critique of the work; and - it shall locate the work in the context of the relevant literature; and - describe and assess the original contribution represented by the publications submitted; - in the case of conjoint publications, detail the extent and scope of the student's contribution in relation to the other authors.
-In the case of conjoint work, the contribution of a student will be rigorously scrutinised, particularly in the oral examination; - indicate a sustained contribution in a coherent field of research. - k) The criteria for assessing a student in this situation are the same as for a student submitting a conventional thesis under the Research Degree Regulations.
+In the case of conjoint work, the contribution of a student will be rigorously scrutinised, particularly in the oral examination; - indicate a sustained contribution in a coherent field of research. - k) the criteria for assessing a student in this situation are the same as for a student submitting a conventional thesis under the Research Degree Regulations.